 30 Best Places to Visit in India

 Varanasi is by far the most unique place I’ve been in the entire world.
 This is where many Hindus come to be cremated, along the Ganges River.
-You will see sadhu’s like the man above, with human ashes on them.
-Here are some tips on what to expect at the burning ghats, and some general travel tips on Varanasi.
+You will see sadhu’s with human ashes on them.
+Here are some tips on what to expect at the burning ghats in Varanasi, and some general Varanasi travel tips as well as which places to visit.

 2. Taj Mahal

-The Taj Mahal is world famous for a reason – it’s stunning!
-I hated being there I have to admit (you are herded like cattle through huge crowds if it’s busy but here are some tips to visit the best way possible like showing up for sunrise and saying no to photos.
+The Taj Mahal is world famous and a must-visit India landmark for a reason – it’s stunning!
+I hated being there I have to admit.
+You are herded like cattle through huge crowds if it’s busy but here are some tips for a Taj Mahal visit, like showing up for sunrise and saying no to photos.
+I also have a post on how to do a Taj Mahal day trip from Delhi.

 3. Anjuna / Vagator

 Anjuna, my home of the last five years, is the land of hippie vibes and the end of the hippie trail in the 60-70’s.
 Many foreigners came here, burnt their passports, and lived naked on the beach.
-Those days are gone but some of them are still here and the music, parties, and laid-back attitude has stuck around, too.
-Here’s my ultimate guide to Goa.
+Those days are gone but some of them are still here and the music, parties, yoga retreats, and laid-back attitude have stuck around, too.
+Here’s my ultimate guide to North Goa, and you can buy my full e-book on Goa here.

 4. Rann of Kutch